Banging Toolbox

 The .6 HP motor isn’t the most powerful you will come across, but it should be more than sufficient for most DIY jobs.

-It also has an oil-less design, so it doesn’t require a lot of maintenance even with regular use.
+In addition, it runs with oil-less engineering, so it doesn’t require much maintenance even with regular use.
 And it emits only 56 dB of noise, making it one of the quietest units available according to many portable air compressor reviews.

 What size air compressor is needed to run what air tools?